near/stakewars-iv/HOW_TO.md

 In order to become a validator, you need to go through [previous step](HOW_TO.md#42-read-only-node-instruction) at first.

-Also, you need some tokens.
-Please create [Becoming a Validator Proposal](https://github.com/near/stakewars-iv/issues/new?assignees=&labels=&projects=&template=becoming-a-validator-proposal.md&title=), and fill in [the validator form](https://docs.google.com/forms/d/e/1FAIpQLScmgfOdsxV7c5u4fArn79JBf2MBwFqPIqCVU1x0lAYaZoYuxg/viewform).
+Also, if you are [eligible for the validator rewards](REWARDS.md), please create [Becoming a Validator Proposal](https://github.com/near/stakewars-iv/issues/new?assignees=&labels=&projects=&template=becoming-a-validator-proposal.md&title=), and fill in [the validator form](https://docs.google.com/forms/d/e/1FAIpQLScmgfOdsxV7c5u4fArn79JBf2MBwFqPIqCVU1x0lAYaZoYuxg/viewform).

 #### Updating `validator_key.json`